 The important part to remember is that the prerequisite for the attacks to work is that a user, or the user browser, provides input to an application.
 This input is either immediately or later sent to another user as part of a response.

-As an example, we will instead of looking at code, which quickly grows confusing, create an example where employees can fill in their names, and the salary team will then fill in their salary amounts.
+As an example, we will instead of looking at the code, which quickly grows confusing, create a case where employees can fill in their names, and the salary team will then fill in their salary amounts.
 A creative user, Bob, decides to cheat the system.
 The output to the payment provider is automatic.
 In the database, all looks good, but when the paperwork is submitted to send out the paychecks, things change rapidly.

-As you can see on the example above, the users changed name is now submitted in a later output.
-Here it is interpreted in a very different way and would result in Bob getting 10 times his intended paycheck.
+As you can see on the example above, the users changed the name is now submitted in a later output.
+Here it is interpreted in a very different way and would result in Bob getting ten times his intended paycheck.

-One of the dangers of a properly executed Cross Site Scripting attack is that to the user, nothing looks different, the behavior changes under the hood of the application.
+One of the dangers of an adequately executed Cross Site Scripting attack is that to the user, nothing looks different, the behavior changes under the hood of the application.

-The difference is, for example, that instead of submitting the login information to the website, the user will send its account information to the attacker website which would store the information.
+The difference is, for example, that instead of submitting the login information to the website, the user will send its account information to the attacker website which would store the data.

 Cross Site Scripting on OWASP Top 10

-XSS has been part from start of OWASP TOP 10:
+XSS has been part from the start of OWASP TOP 10: